10th Barbara Lynch Charity Regional Youth Circuit (Region 3)

 Saturday-Sunday, December 16-17, 2017

-All net proceeds benefit ovarian cancer research (Ovarian Cancer Research Center, University of Pennsylvania)
+All net proceeds benefit ovarian and other cancer research (primary beneficiary, Ovarian Cancer Research Center, University of Pennsylvania)

 All volunteer staff...
 To donate referee time contact Lisa Campi-Sapery (email@example.com)